lifelib-dev/lifelib/lifelib/libraries/economic_curves/black_scholes/README.md

-# 🐍 Black-Sholes model for simulating the price of a stock🐍
+# Black-Sholes model for simulating the price of a stock

 Black Sholes model is one of oldest models for simulating the stock market.